 Employee Qualifications

-Managing the industrial Internet of Things technology requires skilled employees.
-But as the number of smart factories grows, the skills gap between employers and potential workers continually widens.
-In addition, many organizations struggle due to a lack of upper-level management with expertise in the Internet of Things.
+The industrial Internet of Things technology requires skilled employees to manage it.
+However, as the number of smart factories increases, the gap in skills between employers and potential workers keeps getting wider.
+Moreover, many organizations face challenges because they lack upper-level management with expertise in the Internet of Things.

-Executives in the industrial sector might find it difficult to make well-informed choices about their solutions if they lack the necessary knowledge, capabilities, and expertise with the Internet of Things.
+Executives in the industrial sector may face challenges in making informed decisions about their solutions without sufficient knowledge, capabilities, and expertise in the Internet of Things.

-Employees and management need proper teaching, training, and education in IoT devices for manufacturing and other key technologies if this problem is to be solved.
+In order to solve this problem, it is important for both employees and management to receive proper teaching, training, and education on IoT devices for manufacturing and other key technologies.

 Areas in which both staff and management have little or no experience include: